THE LEAST KNOWN BALKAN REPUBLICS IN ONE SINGLE EPIC TRIP

 Day 3 - Pristina

-- We'll spend the day touring this aesthetically ugly but culturally compelling Balkan city of raw socialist concrete apartment blocks, whitewashed Ottoman mosques and fancy capitalist steal-and-glass skyscrapers.
+We'll spend the day touring this aesthetically ugly but culturally compelling Balkan city of raw socialist concrete apartment blocks, melancholic Spomeniks, whitewashed Ottoman mosques and fancy capitalist steal-and-glass skyscrapers.

 Day 4 - Bajram Curri

-- After entering Albania, we'll head straight to the rough-and-ready town of Bajram Curri, a place of slightly edgy atmospheres and notorious for its dark past as smuggling hub during the latest conflict in Kosovo.
+After entering Albania, we'll head straight to the rough-and-ready town of Bajram Curri, a place notorious for its dark past of smuggling hub during the latest conflict in Kosovo.

 Day 5 - Theth